In this explainer, we will learn how to describe the formation and the applications of alloys and the effect of alloying on the properties of metals.

 Pure metal elements are usually described as being malleable and ductile because they are made up of atoms that are all essentially the same size.
 The similarly sized atoms are arranged into a relatively simple three-dimensional lattice, and it is easy for one layer of pure metal atoms to slide over another layer of pure metal atoms.
 Alloys are usually described as being much less malleable and ductile because they are made up of at least two different types of atoms and the alloy atoms are not arranged into one simple lattice.
 Each layer of alloy atoms can have its own unique structure that differs from every other layer, and it is much more challenging to push one layer of alloy atoms over another layer of alloy atoms.
+The irregular arrangement of atoms in alloys also explains why they are usually stronger and harder than pure metals.
 The following figure shows how the simple lattice structure of one metal element (A) can be disrupted if it is mixed with a second altogether different metal element (B).

 Definition: Malleable Materials

 Malleable materials are ones that can be hammered or pressed into different shapes and thin sheets without breaking or cracking.

 Illustrated in the diagram is the alloying of a metal A with small amounts of element B. The malleability of the alloy differs from that of pure metal A.